ronna/cht-docs/content/en/core/_index.md

   Technical overview and architecture of CHT Core used to build digital health applications
 ---

-This section provides an overview and reference for development of the Core Framework of the Community Health Toolkit (CHT).
-The Core Framework makes it faster to build full-featured, scalable digital health apps by providing a foundation developers can build on.
-These apps can support most languages, are offline-first, and work on basic phones (via SMS), smartphones, tablets, and computers.

-App developers are able to define health system roles, permissions and reporting hierarchies, and make use of five highly configurable areas of functionality: messaging, task and schedule management, decision support workflows, longitudinal person profiles, and analytics.
+The Core Framework of the Community Health Toolkit (CHT) makes it fast and easy to build digital health tools customised to any health system.
+The Core Framework is an abstract framework which cannot be experienced without a [CHT application]({{ ref="apps" }}).

+The Core Framework enables all the capabilities of CHT applications and ensures that all CHT applications can scale, can be offline-first, and can support multiple languages.
+Some aspects of CHT Applications are central to the framework and remain the same in all CHT applications - like a shared user-interface that works seemlessly across desktop computers, tablets, and smartphones.
+Other aspects of CHT applications are highly configurable, and can be tailored to uniquely enable a broad array of digital health interventions.

+The Core Framework can be used to support the unique needs of a given health system and the work of community health workers, frontline supervisors, facility-based nurses, health system managers, patients and caregivers.
+Visit the Commuity Health Toolkit website to request a [self-guided demo](https://communityhealthtoolkit.org/contact) of an example CHT Application.

 {{% see-also page="apps" %}}

-The Core Framework can be used to support the unique needs of a given health system and the work of community health workers, frontline supervisors, facility-based nurses, health system managers, and even patients and caregivers.
-Visit the Commuity Health Toolkit website to request a [self-guided demo](https://communityhealthtoolkit.org/contact) of an app built with the Core Framework.
-You can also explore an [overview of the Core Framework]({{< ref "features" >}}) and its key features.